GT-Analytics/fuam-basic/README.md

 - FUAM Basic has been tested on some large tenants, however the CU utilization depends on multiple factors like: count of Fabric SKUs, count of workspaces, count of users, count of changes within the tenant, etc.
 - Please test the solution on a non-production Fabric SKU first without impacting other workloads on your tenant.

+## Remarks
+- There can be errors in case specific item types have not been created on the tenant, yet.
+We tried to reduce these kind of errors, by catching this kind of errors, but on relatively empty tenants this could still effect the execution